APrettyCoolProgram/DotfilesAndGistsEtc/template/ProjData/about-this-folder.md

 This file is a placeholder to ensure that the ***ProjData/*** folders are included in the GitHub repository.

 ### Purpose
-All project data belongs here.
+The `ProjData/` folders contains all project data.

 Project data is static data that a project needs to function.